Gabriel-Dakinah-Vincent/Bash-exercises/extract-aliases/README.md

 # Extract Aliases

 A simple Bash script that extracts shell aliases from the default shell configuration file and outputs them to a Markdown file in a structured format.
+It extracts user-defined shell aliases from your shell configuration file and outputs them in your choice of Markdown, CSV, or HTML format, all in a structured table.
 ## Try Before You Clone

 You can test this script without cloning the repository by running the following command: